alanng10/class-lang/Docue/Article/Spell/a.md

 The word fourth letter "s" refers to any struct refer.

-The word fifth letter "s" refers to any struct effect.
+The word fifth letter "s" refers to any struct engin.

-The word spell is Class list any class struct refer struct effect.
+The word spell is Class list any class struct refer struct engin.